 With the roads in their current condition, it would be three, or even four hours before one could reach the minimalistic basics of a clinic.

-Out here the MARS support was only for clients, the medical air rescue service down to the modern efficient hospitals almost one and a half thousand kilometers away in South Africa.
+Out here the MARS, the medical air rescue service down to the modern efficient hospitals almost one and a half thousand kilometers away in South Africa, was only for clients

 I could also see that the problem was the gashed tearing of some of the puncture marks, caused by the ripping of his flesh as he clutched to the pump for dear life.
-The croc must have been able to exert backward lunges as it thrashed its tail by using wild scoops into the shallow water behind it, in its attempts to drag Eddie loose and down into aquatic oblivion.
+The croc must have been able to exert backward lunges as it thrashed its tail in the shallow water behind it, in its attempts to drag Eddie loose and down into aquatic oblivion.

-It had been decades since I had been faced with the urgency of action to prevent a life from departing its physical form and, as they believed here, joining the ethereal array of spirits which affect ,and engage, and meddle with every aspect of existence.
+It had been decades since I had been faced with the urgency of action to prevent a life from departing its physical form and, as they believed here, joining the ethereal array of spirits which affect, engage, and meddle with every aspect of existence.